 Coronavirus and Admissions

-We understand that students and families have many pressing questions about their college search process, preparing for college, and paying for an education, especially during this unprecedented time with the uncertainties of the coronavirus (COVID-19).
+We understand that students and families have many pressing questions about their college search process, preparing for college, and paying for an education, especially during the COVID-19 pandemic.
 We hope to provide answers and information as new policies are implemented and respond to your questions and concerns as quickly as possible.

 In addition to our FAQ, you may contact us at email@example.com.